The Energiewende may work in Germany – but what about countries that don’t have such a strong economy?

 In regions with poorly developed infrastructure, where electricity has to be generated by expensive diesel generators, renewable sources are also the cheaper alternative.
 Solar plants and wind farms can be installed relatively quickly and need far shorter planning and construction periods than coal-fired or nuclear power plants do.
 In many cases, renewables give people access to electricity for the first time ever.
 This is another reason why many countries have set up funding programmes for renewable energy.

 Germany supports sustainable, innovative and affordable energy policy worldwide; shares its experiences with the Energiewende with other countries; and works closely with its European neighbours and international partners.
 Germany also plays an active role in multilateral bodies and organisations.
-In addition, it has many bilateral energy partnerships with countries such as India, China, South Africa, Morocco, Nigeria and Algeria.
+In addition, it has many bilateral energy partnerships with countries such as India, China, South Africa, Nigeria and Algeria.